vacu9708/Algorithm/Sorting algorithm/Quick sort/README.md

     i, j = left, right

     while i <= j: # Until i and j cross each other
-        # Values same as the pivot cannot be passed
         # Pass elements smaller than pivot
         while arr[i] < pivot:
             i += 1